43 deaths in UP in incidents related to rain, thunderstorm: State govt

 Officials said that two persons lost their lives, while six were injured in separate incidents of house collapse due to dust storm in Lucknow on Saturday.
 SHO of Lalauli police station Pradeep Kumar Yadav said, "On Saturday night dust storm hit Bahua area, in which a kutcha house collapsed over a 55-year-old man leading to his death."
 Another incident of house collapse occurred in Kusumbhi village leading to the death of a 60-year-old man.

-Meanwhile, the meteorological department on Sunday warned that thunderstorms and lightning accompanied by squalls up to 50-60 kmph were very likely at isolated places over the state in the next 24 hours.
+Meanwhile, the meteorological department on Sunday warned that thunderstorms and lightning accompanied with squalls up to 50-60 kmph were very likely at isolated places over the state in the next 24 hours.

 - READ MORE ON: